 - Your tear was caused by a recent, acute injury.

 Surgery to repair a torn rotator cuff most often involves re-attaching the tendon to the head of the humerus (upper arm bone).
-There are a few options for repairing rotator cuff tears.
-Your orthopaedic surgeon will discuss with you the best procedure to meet your needs.
 During your surgery, your surgeon may also be able to repair any other shoulder problems such as osteoarthritis, bone spurs or other soft tissue tears.

 Advancements in surgical techniques have led to less invasive procedures, such as arthroscopic surgery.
 Many types of rotator cuff repair can be performed on an outpatient basis.
 The three main types of rotator cuff repair surgery are:

-- Open repair surgery – The first surgical technique to repair torn muscles and tendons, open rotator cuff repair surgery involves a surgical incision a few inches long.
-Your orthopaedic surgeon then detaches the shoulder (deltoid) muscle to access the torn tendon.
+- Open repair surgery—The first surgical technique to repair torn muscles and tendons, open rotator cuff repair surgery involves a surgical incision a few inches long.
+Your orthopedic surgeon then detaches the shoulder (deltoid) muscle to access the torn tendon.
 During open repair surgery, your surgeon may also remove bone spurs from the underside of the acromion, the outer end of the shoulder blade (scapula) to which the collarbone is attached.
-This surgical method often is required if the tear is large or complex and involves additional reconstruction such as a tendon transfer.
+This surgical method is often required if the tear is large or complex and involves additional reconstruction such as a tendon transfer.